isomerpages/moe-northshorepri/_information/For Students.md

 [Getting started with SLS Annexes A & B.pdf](/files/Getting%20started%20with%20SLS%20Annexes%20A%20%20B.pdf)

+New:
+a) For Primary 1.
+Annex A – instructions for you to assist your child with his/her initial login, and Annex B – a set of Frequently Asked Questions (FAQs) on SLS.
+b) For Primary 2-5.
+SLS Account Management – Guide for Students.

+End new

 For technical assistance, you may contact:

 a) School-based Helpdesk   at [Ng_Choon_hong@schools.gov.sg](mailto:Ng_Choon_hong@schools.gov.sg) or 62026490.